bitnami/charts/bitnami/grafana-loki/README.md

 ## Upgrading

+### To 6.0.0

+This major release bumps the Grafana Alloy chart version to [1.x.x](https://github.com/bitnami/charts/pull/35172).
+Find more information about the changes in this chart version in [the upstream changelog](https://github.com/grafana/alloy/blob/main/CHANGELOG.md#v1100).
+No major issues are expected during the upgrade.

 ### To 5.0.0

 This major replaces Promtail image with Alloy subchart.
 It is possible to convert configuration files from Promtail to Alloy using the following command: